 The first example features the spelling more commonly used in the United States.
 The second example uses the axe spelling more frequently found in British English.

-It turns out that you can find ax or axe used quite frequently in idioms.
-Here are a few common ones:
+You can find ax or axe used quite frequently in idioms.
+Here are a fe common ones:

 The same phrase could be used to indicate something that’s abruptly stopped, such as a performance.

 Axe Idiom #2: Have an Axe to Grind

 Having an axe to grind means having a strong personal opinion and/or ulterior motive.
 The person in question is likely doing something for an underlying reason.

 It could also mean having a complaint that you want to discuss with the offender.